juanromanoAZ/ECE474-Project-1/READ_ME.txt.txt

    Speed Grade: tcsg324-3

 4.)
 Description:
-	To calculate estimated critical path we broke the circuits into cycles.
-We then grabbed the highest value from each of the cycles and added them together to get the critical path.
+	To calculate the estimated path, we followed each path and added the latency of each circuit element we came across.
+We then compared each of the paths and chose the longest one.